aisrael/elixir-phoenix-typescript-react/README.md

 ### Prerequisites

-This guide assumes you already have the following setup:
+This guide assumes you already have the following set up:

 * **Elixir** (1.9.4 or better)
 * **npm** (@6.11.3 as of this writing)